MediaDeb/MediaDeb/README.md

 - Make yourself familiar with firmware compilation and packaging process.
 This may be tricky.

 - Add this to the end of the kernel config.
-This should do the minimal trick.
+This should do the minimal trick (See comments for individual parameters)
 ```
+# Systemd will not work without these
 CONFIG_DEVTMPFS=y
 CONFIG_DEVTMPFS_MOUNT=y
 CONFIG_CGROUPS=y